yugabyte/yugabyte-db/docs/content/latest/explore/indexes-constraints/indexes-1.md

 After the preceding statement is executed, any attempt to insert a new employee with the same `employee_no` as one of the existing employees will result in an error.

-For additional information and examples, see [Unique Index with HASH Column Ordering](https://docs.yugabyte.com/latest/api/ysql/the-sql-language/statements/ddl_create_index/#unique-index-with-hash-column-ordering).
+For additional information and examples, see [Unique index with HASH column ordering](https://docs.yugabyte.com/latest/api/ysql/the-sql-language/statements/ddl_create_index/#unique-index-with-hash-column-ordering).

-## Using Indexes on Expressions
+## Use indexes on expressions

 YSQL enables you to create an index based on an expression involving table columns, as per the following syntax: